 - A fully integrated oscillator that provides sawtooth to modulate the duty cycle and the synchronization signal.
 Its switching frequency can be adjusted by an external resistor.
-The voltage and frequency feed-forward are implemented - Soft-start circuitry to limit inrush current during the startup phase - Voltage mode error amplifier - Pulse width modulator and the relative logic circuitry necessary to drive the internal power switch - High-side driver for embedded P-channel Power MOSFET switch - · Peak current limit sensing block, to handle overload and short-circuit conditions - A voltage regulator and internal reference.
+The voltage and frequency feed-forward are implemented - The soft-start circuitry to limit inrush current during the startup phase - The voltage mode error amplifier - The pulse width modulator and the relative logic circuitry necessary to drive the internal power switch - The high-side driver for embedded P-channel Power MOSFET switch - The peak current limit sensing block, to handle overload and short-circuit conditions - A voltage regulator and internal reference.
 It supplies internal circuitry and provides a fixed internal reference - A voltage monitor circuitry (UVLO) that checks the input and internal voltages - A thermal shutdown block, to prevent thermal runaway.